Om-Dar-B-Dar: Release

 The film was made on a budget of Rs.
 10 lakhs.
 It had its premiere at the Berlin International Film Festival in 1988, and was played at the film festival circuit and even became a cult film.
 However, it was never commercially released in India, only as a video release.
 The film received renewed attention when it was screened at Experimenta, an experimental film festival in Mumbai in 2005.
 Thereafter, it went into a digital restoration project funded by the National Film Development Corporation of India (NFDC).
 Eventually, the digitally restored version was released on 17 January 2014, by PVR Cinemas in metro cities.

 Themes

 The movie was described by its director Kamal Swaroop as a story of Lord Brahma, and it sprouted from the idea that in Hinduism, although Lord Brahma was considered the father of the entire universe, strangely no one ever worshiped him.
 Swaroop also said that the film's script was written based solely on dreams and images that he had and claimed he "cannot think in words."

 Soundtrack

-The songs by Swaroop's assistant, Kuku, are sporadic and choppy and don't make any logical sense, and are used tongue-in-cheek as mocking the tradition of spontaneous songs and musical numbers in Bollywood cinema, many of which don't do anything to move the story forward, but are instead used as an escapist "break" from the storyline.
+The songs by Swaroop's assistant, Kuku, are sporadic and choppy and don't make any logical sense, and are used tongue-in-cheek to mock the tradition of spontaneous songs and musical numbers in Bollywood cinema, many of which don't do anything to move the story forward, but are instead used as an escapist "break" from the storyline.